 The classic New Jersey

-Italian-American pop band with countertenor Frankie Valli in the lead.
+Italian-American rock band with countertenor Frankie Valli in the lead.
 His soaring falsetto helped provide the group's trademark sound, though latter hits do not feature the falsetto.
 Odds are you've heard one of their songs on an oldies station, as they play in constant rotation.
-Some of their biggest hits include "Walk Like a Man", "Sherry", and "Big Girls Don't Cry".
+Some of their biggest hits (most of which were written by the songwriting collaboration of Bob Gaudio and Bob Crewe) include "Walk Like a Man", "Sherry", and "Big Girls Don't Cry".
 They were inducted into the Rock and Roll Hall of Fame in 1990.

 - Concept Album: 1968's Genuine Imitation Life Gazette.
-Basically their equivalent to The Beach Boys' Smile, except it was finished and released (then mostly ignored).
+Inspired by The Beatles' Sgt.
+Pepper's Lonely Hearts Club Band and co-written by folk artist Jake Holmes, it was essentially their equivalent to The Beach Boys' Smile, except it was finished and released (then mostly ignored).

 - Jukebox Musical: Jersey Boys is their story.

 - One Head Taller: Frankie Valli (5'5") and Bob Gaudio (6'2")

 - One-Woman Song: "Sherry", "Marlena", "Dawn", "Ronnie", and that's just the hit songs that have single word titles.